kriebb/kriebb.github.io/_posts/2023-01-22-what-i-did-at-xpirit-part-of-xebia-so-far.md

 ### Swag

-At [XPirit | Part of Xebia](https://xpirit.com), they love their [Swag](https://www.linkedin.com/posts/roycornelissennl_welcome-activity-6947979222556536832-5WIC).
+At [<code>Xpirit | Part of Xebia</code>](https://xpirit.com), they love their [Swag](https://www.linkedin.com/posts/roycornelissennl_welcome-activity-6947979222556536832-5WIC).
 It is quite impressive how proud they are to announce their new creations.
 Most of the time, that happens on an innovation day.
 It builds up hype in the company as well.
 I have 3 nice T-shirts, 2 good polos, 3 sweaters, and 1 heavy warm sweater.
 I do wear them at the innovation days as well as to work at the customer.

 ### Christmas Market Leuven

-In December 2022, [XPirit | Part of Xebia](https://xpirit.com) came together to visit the Christmas market there.
+In December 2022, [<code>Xpirit | Part of Xebia</code>](https://xpirit.com) came together to visit the Christmas market there.
 I had never been to Leuven's Christmas Market, so I was very curious.
 However, I do hate traffic.
 Going to Leuven and meeting up at 6 PM seems hellish.
 I worked with the customer in Brussels that day.
 I left early, went to the library in Leuven and there I worked until it was time to meet.
 I am free to work like that.
 Working like a digital nomad, maybe for something in the future or can this be a part of this adventure at XPirit as well?

 ### Christmas party